tinchigoyal/topgym/readme.md

 ## Project Insights
-1. Slick carousel is used for the sliders. https://kenwheeler.github.io/slick/
+1. Slick carousel is used for the sliders https://kenwheeler.github.io/slick/
 2. Template is responsive for desktop and mobile screen.
 3. Lightbox modal and mobile sidebar are implemented using custom javaScript and CSS3 without the help of any third party library.